JunxingXian/STIM/README.md

 # STIM

 STIM (Synchronized Topological Individual Mapper) is a framework designed for investigating individual differences in low-dimensional brain dynamics under naturalistic stimuli.
-Based on the Mapper algorithm, STIM modifies its approach according to the natural stimulus conditions.
+Based on the Mapper algorithm, STIM modifies its approach according to the naturalistic stimulus conditions.
 It maps time series data into a lower-dimensional space, generating group-level dynamics and measuring both global and local topological similarities between individuals.

 For a detailed description of the STIM framework and its application across multiple datasets, please refer to the article:
 [**Mapping Individual Differences in the Topological Landscape of Naturalistic Brain Dynamics**](https://www.biorxiv.org/content/10.1101/2024.06.20.599966v1)